Last Updated: 17 August 2026

 Practical Tips:

-• Use the SBI Feedback Model: When providing feedback, use the SBI (Situation, Behaviour, Impact) model to ensure your feedback is specific, behaviour-focused, and constructive.
-This will help your mentee understand the impact of their actions and make positive changes.
-You might want to share mentoring resources such as the How To Be A Great Mentee article with your mentee to ensure they understand what is expected of them.
+- Use the SBI Feedback Model: When providing feedback, use the SBI (Situation, Behaviour, Impact) model, developed by the Center for Creative Leadership, to ensure your feedback is specific, behaviour-focused, and constructive.
+Naming the situation, describing the observable behaviour, and explaining the impact helps your mentee understand exactly what changed, without it feeling like a personal judgement.
+You might want to share How To Be A Great Mentee with your mentee to ensure they understand what is expected of them.

 3. Share Your Knowledge and Experience